hypothesis/vision/README.md

 We're using this repo for managing the overarching roadmap for our various projects and ideas concerning open annotation and its implementation.

+Anything tagged with the label "Roadmap: Major" will show up on the [hypothes.is/roadmap page.](http://hypothes.is/roadmap)

 [Action happens in the Issues of this repo on GitHub.](http://github.com/hypothesis/vision/issues/)